MORE ON

 2023

-【PUBLICATION】 ‘Dream Matter’ is a 35-page publication that drifts between an artist's book and a contemplative workbook for dipping into dream life at one’s own pace.
-Structured to evoke the sensation of wading through dream memories, it contains an image where forms slowly come into focus.
-The book is also interspersed with prompts for considering the intricate and reciprocal relationship between nightly dreams and waking life – individually and collectively.
-Pages with prompts invite readers to observe the thoughts and memories that arise and jot down notes.
-These pages can be unfolded to reveal quotes sourced from ONEIRIC SPACE interviews with artists, researchers, or practitioners, opening up a space for voices to mingle and dialogue with the reader’s own experiences.
-For inquiries/to purchase, email or dm via Instagram.
-Also available at Printed Matter.
+【PUBLICATION】 ‘Dream Matter’ is a publication that drifts between an artist's book and a contemplative workbook for dipping into dream life at one’s own pace.
+The book is interspersed with prompts for considering the intricate and reciprocal relationship between nightly dreams and waking life.
+Pages can allso be unfolded to reveal passages sourced from ONEIRIC SPACE interviews with artists, researchers, or practitioners, opening up a space for voices to mingle and dialogue with the reader’s own experiences.
+Available at Printed Matter.

 Edition of 50, 2023.
 20 x 14.3cm.
 Translucent dust jacket, 35 pages, digital print, glue binding.

-【GATHERING】 ‘Wading Thru Dreams, 2gether’ participatory reading at Künstlerdorf Schöppingen, as part of the Curating for Advanced Practices (CAP) Program, titled ‘Beyond Literature’.
-This session offered a soft, intimate space for participants to turn inward and immerse themselves in dream memories and research.
-Through readings, guided self-reflections, and partnered dialogue, the participatory reading invited participants to drop into the breath and the body in order to contemplate the multiplicity of ways to view, engage and understand with these complexly layered nightly phenomena.
+【GATHERING】 ‘Wading Thru Dreams, 2gether’ was a participatory reading at Künstlerdorf Schöppingen, as part of the Curating for Advanced Practices (CAP) Program, titled ‘Beyond Literature’.
+Through readings, guided self-reflections, and partnered dialogue, the participatory reading invited participants to drop into the body in order to contemplate dreams as it relates to the waking world around us.

 【NEWSLETTER】 Circulations (@ Sunrise) 003: “dreaming as a mode of associative thought” —Artist and researcher Mina Heydari-Waite

-【GATHERING】 ‘Dipping into Dreams’ reading-workshop at Künstlerdorf Schöppingen.
+【GATHERING】 ‘Dipping into Dreams’ was an experimental reading-slash-workshop at Künstlerdorf Schöppingen.
 During the session, we shared some of our research on how dreams intertwine with waking life through readings and invited participants to reflect on various facets of their dream life through guided meditative exercises and discussions.

 Photos by Camilo Pachón, Stiftung Künstlerdorf 2023